maxime-esa/asn1scc/README.md

 ## Under Linux / OSX

-1. Make sure you have installed MonoDevelop and xbuild.
-We have successfully built the compiler with versions of the tools from Debian Stable (as of 2013/06) - i.e. MonoDevelop 3.0.3.2 and xbuild 2.10.8.1.
+1. Make sure you have installed the mono development tools.
+We have successfully built the compiler with versions of the tools from Debian Jessie (as of 2014/09):

-2. Your MonoDevelop must learn about F# - so go to...

-    Tools / Add-in Manager / Gallery / Language Bindinds / F# Language Binding

-...and click on 'Install'.
-This step will probably become unnecessary in later versions of MonoDevelop.
+    $ mono -V
+    Mono JIT compiler version 3.2.8 (Debian 3.2.8+dfsg-7) Copyright (C) 2002-2014 Novell, Inc, Xamarin Inc and Contributors. www.mono-project.com
+            TLS:           __thread
+            SIGSEGV:       altstack
+            Notifications: epoll
+            Architecture:  x86
+            Disabled:      none
+            Misc:          softdebug
+            LLVM:          supported, not enabled.
+            GC:            sgen

-3. Checkout and compile the Open Source F# compiler...
+3. Use the `fsharpc` compiler inside your distro, or just checkout and compile the Open Source F# compiler...

     git clone https://github.com/fsharp/fsharp && cd fsharp && ./configure && make && sudo make install

-...or just use your distro's package manager to install it.
-Make sure you are installing F# 3.0 or later.

 4. Execute ASN1SCC's ./build.sh - it will tell you what to do next.

-This last step can be streamlined more - ideally, just requiring an invocation of xbuild.
-When we find time, we will replace the Windows-specific build rules with portable workarounds (in the various .vcproj/.fsproj files).
-For now, bear with us :-)

 Usage
 =====